ynput/ayon-documentation/website/docs/admin_ayon_commands.md

 ---

 :::info
-You can substitute `openpype_console` with `poetry run python start.py` if you want to run it directly from sources.
+You can substitute `ayon` with `poetry run python ayon_start.py` if you want to run it directly from sources.
 :::